US Inflation Is still Too High: Fed Chair Powell - UrduPoint

 US Inflation Is 'still Too High': Fed Chair Powell

-Additional evidence of "persistently above-trend growth," or a reversal of the recent decline in job openings and softening of wage growth could cause the Fed to reconsider its current rate pause, he told a conference in New York.
+Additional evidence of "persistently above-trend growth" or fresh signs of tightness in the labor market "could warrant further tightening of monetary policy," he told a conference in New York.

-If the US economy develops in this way, it "could put further progress on inflation at risk and could warrant further tightening of monetary policy," he said in a speech that was briefly disrupted by climate change protesters.

 The Fed recently slowed its aggressive campaign of monetary tightening which lifted its benchmark lending rate to a 22-year high, as it looks to slow down inflation without pushing the US economy into recession.